VinayakGaikwad101/speech_to_text/README.md

 - Adds a full stop after each recognized segment.
 - Allows stopping the recording with the `Ctrl + Q` shortcut.

+## Note

+- These are extremely lightweight speech recognition models (~40mb).
+- Hence for the time being, the speech recognition may not be very accurate, use at your own discretion.

 ## Setup

 ### Prerequisites